jbroadway/docs/docs/1.0/recording-a-show/editing-your-show/cutting-cameras.md

 :gif /files/docs/gifs/camera-cut.mp4

-**Move** will move the caemra from the current position to the selected position.
+**Move** will move the camera from the current position to the selected position.

 :gif /files/docs/gifs/camera-move.mp4